LEARN

 Colour Adult:

 A.j. jonquillaceus: Male-bright yellow/green body; dark green with blue tint to mantle and upper back; lower back and rump blue; inner lesser and middle wing coverts yellow tinted with green; outer median and secondary wing coverts red; tail green tinted with green/yellow.
-Bill orange/red with yellow tip.
+Beak orange/red with yellow tip.
 Eye orange.
 Female-as in male but mantle and upper back duller green with blue markings absent; outer secondary coverts red tipped with yellow.
 Eye brown/orange.

 Colour Juvenile: